fpinzn/aassert/README.md

 To check if a value `value` is a of type number just call `aa.number(value)` if you are on the keystroke saving trend just call `aa.n(value)`.
 It will return the boolean value.

-To throw an excpetion if the value is not of the required type call `AA.n(value)` and an `AAssertionNotMetException` with the type required and the acutal type.
+__To throw an exception if the value is not of the required type__ call `AA.n(value)` and an `AAssertionNotMetException` with the type required and the actual type.
 TODO: provide better tracing of the origin of the error.

+All calls to AA are chaineable, so you can perform `AA.n(myNumber).s(myString)...`, this is particulary useful when dealing with parameters.

 ##Custom types